 Is high porosity hair good or bad?

 There is no right or wrong answer to this question – it all depends on your hair’s condition.
-High porosity hair can often be more prone to dryness, frizziness, and tangling, but with the right products and routine, it can also be very manageable.
+High-porosity hair can often be more prone to dryness, frizziness, and tangling, but it can also be very manageable with the right products and routine.

 Is low or high-porosity hair better?

 Again, this is a question with no definitive answer.
-Low-porosity hair can be harder to moisturize and style, but it often has more shine.
+Low-porosity hair can be harder to moisturize and style but often has more shine.

 High-porosity hair can be more prone to dryness and frizziness, but it can also be easier to manage if you find the right products and routine.